 Make an ocean in a bottle with 3 easy ingredients.
-It’s a fast, easy and fascinating science experiment for toddlers and preschoolers!
+One of the fastest and easiest-ever science activities for preschoolers.

 This oil and water experiment isn’t new by any stretch of the imagination.
 It’s a classic preschool science activity that’s been around for years.
 I actually can’t believe we haven’t done it until now!
 Yesterday, I happened upon this learning discovery bottle over at Play Trains, and I decided we’d make an ocean bottle of our own today.

 To make our Ocean in a Bottle, we used:

 - cooking oil (we used canola, but vegetable would work well)

 - large bottle (2 litre pop bottles work well, but we used a mouthwash bottle with a child-safe lid)

 If you want to explain the scientific details to your child, pop over and check out this article explaining why oil and water don’t mix.

 I didn’t have a 2L pop bottle on hand, so we used an empty mouthwash bottle.
 I like that the lid is child-safe, and too challenging for little hands to twist open.
 If you’re using a bottle that’s not child-safe, you might want to run a little hot-glue around the inside of the bottle lid.

 Fill approximately 1/3 of your bottle with water.

 Add several drops of food colouring.